 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

-Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling
+Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins

 Visit the volcanic ash beach and coral area at Urbina Bay.
 Explore the uplifted coral reef that resulted from the 1954 volcanic activity, with a spectacular view of Alcedo Volcano.
 After the walk, enjoy time for snorkeling.
 Learn about the eruption of five volcanoes that formed this island on a visit to Tagus Cove.
 Admire a variety of seabirds, such as blue-footed boobies, brown noddy, terns, flightless cormorant, and a large number of Galapagos penguins (seasonal).

-This morning trek through the highlands of Santa Cruz, observe the famous giant tortoises in their natural habitat, walk inside surprising lava tubes.
+This morning trek through the highlands of Santa Cruz, observe the famous giant tortoises in their natural habitat, and walk inside surprising lava tubes.
 Then, travel to the Baltra Airport for return flights to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Cabin accommodations aboard ship; all meals aboard ship; welcome and farewell cocktail; 24-hour coffee station; all shore activities and excursions; snorkeling opportunities; guide and lecture services; baggage handling, transfers, and dinghy rides to/from Galapagos ports when air tickets are pre-paid through ExpeditionTrips.
+Cabin accommodations and meals aboard the ship; welcome and farewell cocktail; BBQ; 24-hour coffee/tea station; shore activities and excursions; snorkeling; guide and lecture services; baggage handling, transfers, and dinghy rides to/from Galapagos ports when air tickets are pre-paid through ExpeditionTrips.
 Subject to change without notice.

 Airfare between Quito/Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
-Approximate cost (including service fee): $450-$550 per adult; $250-$325 per child under 12 (copy of passport required).
+Approximate cost (including service fee): $500-$700 per adult; $300-$450 per child under 12 (copy of passport required).